jdupej9000/warp9/README.md

 - **WarpViewer** is a .NET library that provides 3D rendering capabilities over Direct3D 11, as well as data structures for holding meshes and similar data.
 - **WarpProcessing** has native imports from WarpCore and uses them to perform mesh processing, DCA, Procrustes transform etc.
 - **Warp9** is finally the application that users can interact with.
 Written over WPF with a customizable theme.
+- **Warp9Cli** is a command-line tool that has a subset of Warp9 capabilities

 ## Build instructions
 Ensure you have the following dependencies installed:
 - Visual Studio 2026
-- CUDA Toolkit 12.9 with VS integration
+- CUDA Toolkit 13.2 with VS integration

 **1. Install OpenBLAS**<br>
 Use the script `tools\Install-Deps.ps1` to download and install OpenBLAS.
 You should see it appear in the `thirdparty` directory.